Anveshrithaa/Travelogue/README.md

 * Create, edit and delete posts and comments
 * Flash messages responding to users' interaction with the app

-# Clone or download this repository
-Clone or download this repository
+## Clone or download this repository